mcv-m6-video/mcv-c6-2024-team3/Week2/README.md

-# Week 1: Background Estimation
+# Week 1: Video Surveillance for Road Traffic Monitoring

 ## Folder structure
 The code of the tasks and data is structured as follows: